Sharlene GeorgeManaging Director

 Katy spent seven years at global youth media company VICE where she spearheaded the setup and growth of VICE Australia and New Zealand’s production departments and programming slates, before being tapped to lead VICE’s development for Asia Pacific as their Head of Development.

-With an established background in documentary, Katy brings a an interest stories inspired by and borrowing from real life events and people.
+With an established background in documentary, Katy brings an interest in stories inspired by and borrowing from real life events and people.